Wattis Mine (later Star Point Mine)

 (Available online newspapers, including the local Sun Advocate or the Salt Lake City newspapers, did not cover the closure of the Wattis mine by Lion Coal company, or the reason for the closure.)

 In late 1964 the Wattis mine was purchased for its salvage value by Mountain States Machinery and Supply of Price.
 When the salvage company realized that only about ten percent of the total coal reserves had been mined, it renamed the Lion Coal Corporation to the Plateau Mining Company and extraction work began.
 In 1967 the Wattis property, consisting of the Wattis vein (8.3 feet average thickness), the Third vein (8.8 feet), and the Hiawatha vein (5.9 feet) was sold to Plateau Mining Company (by that time owned by Star Point Holding Company), and the mine was returned to production.
 (Sun Advocate & Helper Journal, January 2, 1975, p.
 3)

 (The Star Point name comes from the geologic sandstone formation that underlies the Wattis coal seam by about 90 to 120 feet.
 Most of the mineable coal in this area of Utah lies between Castlegate Sandstone and Star Point Sandstone formations.)

 Plateau had increased production to 1.5 million tons per year, using both continuous and traditional room-and-pillar mining methods.
 Coal was transported by truck for one mile, from the mine to the preparation plant, and by conveyor from the preparation plant to the Wattis unit train load-out on the Utah Railway.
-(Coal Age, Volume 83, number 3, March 1978, pp. 112-117)
+(Coal Age magazine, March 1978, page 112-117)